 Alexandra Nowalk, MPH, CPH, CHES

-Alexandra Nowalk, MPH, CPH, CHES, is the training coordinator for the Pennsylvania SBIRT project at PERU.
+Alexandra Nowalk, MPH, CPH, CHES, is the SBIRT Program Director for PERU.
 Her background includes mental health research and work in the nonprofit sector to address health disparities in minority populations.
 She earned her master’s degree in public health with a certificate in global health from the University of Pittsburgh, specializing in behavioral and community health sciences.
 Ms. Nowalk holds dual bachelor’s degrees in anthropology and global studies from the University of North Carolina at Chapel Hill.
 She is also board-certified in public health and a certified health education specialist.

 Allison Burrell, MPH, CPH, CHES

 Allison Burrell, MPH, CPH, CHES, is a research specialist for the TAC.
 She earned her master’s degree in public health with a concentration in environmental and occupational health, as well as a certificate in risk assessment, from the University of Pittsburgh.
 Ms. Burrell earned her bachelor’s degree in public health from Oregon State University, as well as a certificate in global health from the Centre for Social Medicine, Pravara Institute of Medical Sciences in India.
 She is a certified health education specialist and board-certified in public health.
 Her areas of expertise include strategic planning and grant management, as well as data collection, analysis, and reporting.
 Ms. Burrell uses geographic information system (GIS) software to identify hot spot areas in counties looking to reduce overdose and manages the OverdoseFreePA overdose death data.